ElijahTyler/byte-by-byte/README.md

 # Byte by Byte

-**Byte by Byte** is your central hub for fitness, meal tracking, mood, and menstrual health—all in one place.
+**Byte by Byte** is your central hub for fitness, meal tracking, mood, and menstrual health — all in one place.
 Instead of juggling multiple apps, Byte by Byte offers a streamlined solution that maximizes your time, reduces clutter, and keeps your privacy at the forefront.

 ## Why Byte by Byte?